-Wells Fargo gives you two distinct paths to structured transaction data, and picking the wrong one wastes time.
-For recent activity (up to 18 months), you can download transactions directly from Wells Fargo Online in Comma Delimited (ASCII/spreadsheet) or Quicken Web Connect format — no conversion required.
-For formal PDF statements, which Wells Fargo retains for up to 7 years, you need a conversion tool like Excel Power Query or an AI-powered extractor to get that data into Excel, CSV, or QBO format.
+Wells Fargo gives you two paths to structured transaction data.
+For recent activity, Wells Fargo says Business Online users can download account activity to Quicken, QuickBooks Web Connect, or a spreadsheet, with up to 18 months of activity available in some cases.
+For formal PDF statements, Wells Fargo says online documents are available for up to seven years, so older PDFs need a conversion tool like Excel Power Query or an AI-powered extractor to get that data into Excel, CSV, or QBO format.

 How to Download Wells Fargo Transactions as CSV or Quicken Files